 Your Oregon used bookstore

-Browsers’ Bookstore is a pair of brick-and-mortar bookshops located fairly centrally in Oregon.
+Browsers’ Bookstore is a pair of brick-and-mortar independent bookshops located fairly centrally in Oregon.
 We have lots of customers who make the trip (pilgrimage?) from Portland, Salem, Eugene, the Oregon Coast, and Eastern Oregon…and a few further afield.
 We are open six days a week, and hope you can find a way to make Browsers’ a regular stop.

 Coronovirus measures at Browsers’ Bookstore